-From September 2014, the Government has provided funding to enable primary schools in England to offer a free lunch to every child in their Reception, Year 1 and Year 2 classes.
-This is known as the Governments’s school food plan.
+Since September 2014, the Government has provided funding to enable primary schools in England to offer a free lunch to every child in their Reception, Year 1 and Year 2 classes.
+This is known as the Government’s school food plan.

-Hot meals are delivered fresh each day and are cooked in the kitchen at Poole Grammar School.
+Hot meals are delivered fresh each day and are cooked in Star Cuisine’s local facilities.

 Pupil Premium and Free School Meals

-Where a child qualifies for Free School Meals because their Parent is in receipt of one of the benefits below the school will receive additional funding in the form of the Pupil Premium.
+Where a child qualifies for Free School Meals because their Parent is in receipt of one of the benefits below the school will receive additional funding in the form of the FSM Pupil Premium please click on the link to find out more about Pupil Premium.

 Free school meals are available for children whose parents receive: